 - Doctor Who:

 - The episode "Blink" ends with the Weeping Angels having been defeated and everything back to normal... except then there's a creepy montage of angel statues, implying that every single one of them is out to get you.
 Even more fourth-wall breaking is that the angels which can only move when no humans can see them never move when the viewer can see them, even if no on-screen characters are looking... until one of those characters passes between them and the camera.

 - Taken to epically scary levels in the new episode "The Time of Angels" when it's revealed that Angels can project themselves through pictures of themselves.

 - Dr Who Live at the Wembley Arena took this trope Up to Eleven by seeming to interrupt the show for a police team "investigating an emergency".
 That provides the distraction needed for the JumboTron image of an Angel to become, itself, an Angel.
 Two, actually, which then proceed (with the aid of some well-timed pyrotechnics) do in the cops.
 Fiction it may be, but it's brilliantly done, and in such a way that it's spectacularly scary.

-- In "Journey's End" Davros created the Reality Bomb, which would destroy "every universe" destroying literally every single thing in all of reality excluding the Daleks.
+- In "Journey's End" Davros created the Reality Bomb, which would destroy "every universe" destroying literally every single thing in all of reality, excluding the Daleks.
 Hey, don't we live within a universe somewhere?
-Good thing that was prevented...
+Good thing the Doctor got there in time.